Notre-Solutions/Inship-Website/src/pages/resources/index.md

         trainers.
 Documentation is branded to meet your needs.
   theTeam:
     title: Our Team
-    subTitle: Our people are our greatest asset and biggest differentiator.
+    subtitle: Our people are our greatest asset and biggest differentiator.
 They also believe in having a lot of fun along the way.
     ceo:
       img: ../../img/stock.jpg
       name: Adrian Kelehan
       title: CEO
       section: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-    cSweet:
+    cSuite:
       - img: ../../img/stock.jpg
         name: Dr. Kevin Casey
         title: CIO